Last Updated on

 How to make the hazelnut mini cakes:

-You start the batter for these mini cakes with your dry ingredients: hazelnuts, a bit of granulated sugar, flour, pumpkin spice, baking powder and salt.
+You start the batter for these mini cakes with your dry ingredients: 1/2 cup hazelnuts, 1 tablespoon granulated sugar, 1 cup all-purpose flour, 1 teaspoon pumpkin spice, 1 teaspoon baking powder and 1/4 teaspoon salt.
 Since you’re starting with whole hazelnuts, you have to grind them in your food processor along with the sugar.
 You whisk everything together and then set it aside.

-Next you beat softened butter and brown sugar together until they are nice and fluffy.
-You beat in eggs and then your dry ingredients, then fill the batter into 4-ounce ramekins and bake them.
+Next you beat 8 tablespoons softened, unsalted butter and 3/4 cup brown sugar together until they are nice and fluffy.
+You beat in 3 eggs and then your dry ingredients, then fill the batter into 4-ounce ramekins and bake for about 20 minutes.

 More delicious cake recipes: